 Pumpkins can be baked, steamed or boiled.
-Baking pumpkins is my prefered method as I believe it gives the best flavour and is better for retaining nutrients.
+Baking pumpkins is my preferred method as I believe it gives the best flavour and is better for retaining nutrients.
 I also find it less labour intensive (no need to cut off the peel before cooking.)

 For these reasons, I always recommend roasting pumpkin when making pumpkin puree.